WojciechMatuszewski/rust-event-driven-story-generator/README.md

 - Using the _TaskToken_ with the SFN native SDK integrations is a bit hard.
 I had to encode the _TaskToken_ into the S3 path to be able to retrieve it later on.

   - I could use the sync version of the text-to-speech synthesizes, but that would not be fun!

+- **I did not have to create any particular IOT Core resource for the WebSocket to work!**.

+  - This is great as I find the implementation of IOT Core WebSockets much better than the APIGW one.

+    - You do not have to manage the state.

+    - You can subscribe to given topics, even multiple of them!

+    - It works nicely with IAM.

 - The interface to generate a _presigned S3 URL_ is a bit weird to me.